data-to-insight/dfe-csc-api-data-flows/docs/configure_api_script.md

-# Setup Guide | Config Shell Script
+# Setup Guide - Config Shell Script

 ## Prerequisites
-Ensure that the [SSD is already deployed ](deploy_ssd.md) has already been checked|completed.
+Ensure that the [SSD is already deployed](deploy_ssd.md) has already been checked or completed.

-## **Overview**
+### **Overview**

 This guide explains how to configure and set up the supplied (Power)Shell script for automated data submission within/from your Local Authority environment to a/the pre-agreed API endpoint.
+For the most part, this is for reference as D2I will support such set up processes within each LA.
 Descriptions and language used in this section unavoidably require some technical knowledge.
-It's anticipated that after initial local testing, the API script will require inclusion into an LA's overnights/cron job list.
+It’s anticipated that after initial local testing, the API script will require inclusion into an LA’s overnights/cron job list.
 Towards this we have streamlined process(es) where possible to minimise both process(ing) overheads and run times.

 ## Shell Script Notes